-At retirement, the benefit is calculated as if the sum of the employee's contributions, with interest, and the City-financed monetary credits, with interest, were used to purchase an annuity.
-Members may choose to receive their retirement benefit in one of seven payment options.
-Members may also choose to receive a portion of their benefit as a partial lump sum distribution in an amount equal to 12, 24, or 36 monthly payments, which cannot exceed 75 percent of the member's deposits and interest.
+At retirement, the members benefit is calculated based on the sum of the employee's contributions, with interest, and the City-financed monetary credits, with interest, and their age at retirement and other actuarial factors.
+The retiring member may choose to receive their retirement benefit in one of seven payment options.
+Members may also choose to receive a portion of their benefit as a partial lump sum distribution in an amount equal to 12, 24, or 36 monthly payments, which cannot exceed 75 percent of the total member contributions and interest.